160 Hobart St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

-Also included here, Cassidy Field and Ridgewood Reservation.
+Brewer Reservation in Hingham links directly to Cassidy Field and Ridgewood Reservation.
 This 60-acre set of properties features unpaved roads and trails through piney woodlands.
-Bordered on one side by the Hingham Transfer Facility.
+It is bordered on one side by the Hingham Transfer Facility.
 Combined with More-Brewer Park across the street, there are at least 5 miles of trails and carriage paths to explore.

 Features